Who are gifted youth?

 What if my child is not admitted into a gifted program?

 In the United States, only about 6% of students are considered gifted, and schools can sometimes fail to identify gifted students by administering only a single eligibility test.

-If you believe your child is not flourishing under his or her current program and a gifted program would benefit them, there are things you can do.
+If you believe your child is not flourishing under his or her current programs and a gifted program would benefit them, there are things you can do.

 Start by enrolling your child in online education programs, after-school enrichment classes, or individualized tutoring classes such as those offered by 98thPercentile.
 Then, ask your school administrators to re-administer the qualification test or reconsider your child’s application.

 Getting your children the education best suited for their needs is the best thing you can do to secure their academic future.
-98th Percentile offers live online accelerated Math, English (Reading & Writing), and Coding (Junior & Intermediate) programs for K – 12.
+98th Percentile offers live online accelerated Math, English (Reading and writing), Coding (Junior and intermediate) programs for K - 12, and Public Speaking.
 Gifted through Hard Work is our Motto.
-We strive to elevate every student to their highest potential and as a result get qualified for Gifted and Talented Programs.
+We strive to elevate every student to their highest potential and as a result, get qualified for Gifted and Talented Programs.
 Please visit us and book a free trial class for your kid now!